aerubanov/air-quality-data/README.md

   - `DB_USERNAME` - username for Aurora PostgreSQL cluster
   - `STAGING_AREA_BUCKET` - bucket name for raw data files
   - `TRANSFORMATION_BUCKET` - bucket name for transformed data
-  - `STEP_FUNCTION_BUCKET` - bucket name for step function defenition uploading during deployment
+  - `STEP_FUNCTION_BUCKET` - bucket name for step function definition uploading during deployment
-3. Go to `Actions -> Deploy ETL pipeline` and press run worflow button.
-It will build docker images for Lambda functions, push them to ECR, and deploy CloudFormation stack.
+3. Go to `Actions -> Deploy ETL pipeline` and press the run workflow button.
+It will build docker images for Lambda functions, push them to ECR, and deploy the CloudFormation stack.
-4. After deployment you need go to your AWS StepFunction console and run execution of ETLStepFunction/
+4. After deployment, you need to go to your AWS StepFunction console and run the execution of ETLStepFunction with appropriate `startDate` and `endDate` values.
+5. To see some database querie examples, you can check the `queries/` folder.